Bylaws exist to support and enhance the functioning of the congregation. Good bylaws provide good process.

 Role of the Minister in Bylaws

 Defining the role of the minister is one of the most unique aspects of congregational bylaws.
-Ministry being a covenantal relationship between called minister and congregation, the details are organic and evolving.
+Ministry is a covenantal relationship between called minister and congregation; the details are organic and evolving and are best left to letters of agreement and board policy….

 Dismissal of a Minister in Bylaws